mrfrac/game-of-life/README.md

 # Conway's Game of Life

-Simple realisation of Game of Life
+Simple realization of Game of Life

 Documentation will come later.
 Probably ;)